brandonyph/MLP-Animation/README.md

 #no_nodes_per_layer <- c(1, 4, 3, 5, 2)
 #layers <-  length(no_nodes_per_layer)
 ```

+# Create a function to generate base dataframe for plotting

 ``` r
 generate_data <- function(no_nodes_per_layer = c(2, 3, 2, 3, 2)) {